Shrruthilaya-Gangadaran/Exercise-07-Multiplexer-and-De--multiplexer/README.md

 ![](multiplexertruthtable.png)

 ## PROGRAM
-Program for 1X4 Deultiplexer and verify its truth table in quartus using Verilog programming.
+Program for 1X4 Demultiplexer and verify its truth table in quartus using Verilog programming.

 Program Developed by : Shrruthilaya G